Five Generations of History

 From Michigan to Vancouver

-Carl and his family moved to Clark County by train in 1903.
+Carl, his parents, his wife and children moved to Clark County by train in 1903.
 They lived “in town” in Columbia Heights while they cleared the 240 acres they had purchased near Camas for a farm.

 5 more children were born on the farm, among them Carl S English Jr., who planted the Carl S. English Jr Botanical Gardens at the Hiram M Chittenden Locks in Seattle.